 Now anyone can call a user mailbox directly (or whoever's extension is included in the CTI route point directory number).
-If there are multiple, separate voice mail servers, such as an Octel and Cisco Unity system, you must create a voice mail profile for each of them.
+If there are multiple, separate voice mail servers, you must create a voice mail profile for each of them.
 You can use the same CTI route point if you add extra lines.
-This even works across intercluster trunks.
+This also works across intercluster trunks.

-Note: Do not use the word "Voicemail" as the Alerting Name or Display (Internal Caller ID) for the CTI Route Point Defined.
+Note: Do not use the word "Voicemail" as the Alerting Name or Display (Internal Caller ID) for the CTI Route Point Directory Number.
 Use of the word "Voicemail" can cause Cisco Unity to process the call as a Direct Call, instead of processing it as a Forwarded call.

 There is currently no verification procedure available for this configuration.